 I cannot cover in detail all the whole course in this article.
 However, I can say that the course does an excellent introduction on how to design systems to maximize rate and minimize cost.
 If one is to apply those principles in the real world, having correct and up-to-date information from the production floor will be extremely useful.
 This explains all the talk about getting and analyzing data from the production floor in the last few years.
 For example, if one has an Overall Equipment Efficiency (OEE), Track and Trace, or SCADA system in place, such as Ignition, he could then use the gathered information to optimize the manufacturing system.
 Furthermore, the data could be used to create simulations.
 It is far cheaper and faster first to play around with simulations before committing huge amounts of time, labor and money in real-life projects.

 We have also successfully applied the knowledge in a project of ours: Robot Palletizing Optimization.
-We identified the bottleneck, examine it, and eventually improved its performance significantly.
+We identified the bottleneck, examined it, and eventually improved its performance significantly.
 The introduction of a buffer had a huge effect on the rate – we improved it by more than 75%!

 The third part of the PoM is about operating and designing optimal manufacturing-centered supply chains.
 The emphasis is also once more on uncertainty, but this time in terms of demand, supply, and logistics.
 The chief task is that one has to manage his inventory and capacity so that he can achieve the level of service that he wants.